Skip to main content

 Mechanisms and Quantitative Effects

-The quantitative impact of transdermal estrogen on bone density in has been well-documented through rigorous clinical trials.
+The quantitative impact of transdermal estrogen on bone density in postmenopausal women has been well-documented through rigorous clinical trials.
 A meta-analysis pooling data from nine separate randomized controlled trials provided clear metrics on this effect.
 The analysis concluded that one year of transdermal estrogen therapy resulted in a 3.4% mean increase in lumbar spine BMD from baseline.

 After two years, this increase was sustained at 3.7%.
 These figures are clinically significant and represent a direct countermeasure to the accelerated bone loss that characterizes the menopausal transition.